josevdev/react-birthday-reminder/README.md

 # react-birthday-reminder

-a simple react app that reminds you of celebrity birthdays
+a react app that lists some celebrity birthdays for that day

+based on the tutorial at https://youtu.be/a_7Z7C_JCyo

+# Modifications
+-